gregofgreg5/magick-ink2020/player-characters/clara/darkclaw.md

 ---
 Ignore below this line.
 Links to info, for above:
+#### Steady Aim (Bonus Action)
+> Give yourself advantage on your next attack roll on the current turn.
+You can use this bonus action only if you haven't moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.
+***Don't use if you have two enemies within 5ft of each other***

+#### and Sneak Attack
+> Beginning at 1st level, you know how to strike subtly and exploit a foe's distraction.
+Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
+The attack must use a finesse or a ranged weapon.
+(Psychic blades count as *finesse* and *ranged* weapons!)
+The amount of the extra damage increases as you gain levels in this class, as shown in the Sneak Attack column of the Rogue table.

 #### Cunning Action
 Starting at 2nd level, your quick thinking and agility allow you to move and act quickly.
 You can take a bonus action on each of your turns in combat.
 This action can be used only to take the Dash, Disengage, or Hide action